-The next program will be held in the spring.
+The next program will be held in the fall.
 We recommend people who are interested sign up early due to the high demand of earlier programs.
 There are typically 18 spots available for each class.

 While residency on the Island is not a requirement, those who do reside in Galveston will be given priority for the limited space in each session.
 All participants will be required to pass a criminal background check for the safety of the staff and students.